PeytonRG/BootstrapToaster/README.md

 `enableTimers`: Controls whether elapsed time will be displayed in the toast header.

 `position` and `theme` accept the same predefined options as mentioned in their respective sections, while `maxToasts` is an integer value and `enableTimers` is a boolean.
 Each parameter's default value is the same as in their respective helper functions.

+## Credits
+Author: Peyton Gasink, Auburn University Software Engineering student, class of 2020

+## License
+Licensed under MIT License.
+For more information, refer to the `LICENSE` file within the GitHub repository.